ignite/cli/docs/guide/token_factory.md

 Check the `proto/tokenfactory/denom.proto` file to see the result.

-Starport has scaffolded a whole CRUD application.
+Starport has now scaffolded a whole CRUD application.

-While the Token Factory is there to create denoms, a once initialized denom should not be deletable.
+While the Token Factory is there to create denoms, a once initialized denom should not be deleted.
 The delete function for denoms is something you should remove in the following steps.

-After scaffolding the Denom map, it is a good time to make a first git commit, so you can come back to this step in case something goes wrong with the following steps.
+After scaffolding the denom map, it is a good time to make a first git commit, so you can come back to this step in case something goes wrong with the following steps.

 ```bash
 git add .